rw3iss/nestjs-gen/readme.md

 The generated class files will automatically reference each other through imports and injections.

-For now it will only generate TypeScript files (normal JS todo).
+For now it will only generate TypeScript files (no plain JS), but you can edit the template files if you want to strip the TypeScript stuff.

 ## Install: